Are You Supporting Local Businesses?

 In an increasingly homogenized world, locally owned businesses have an economic advantage and stand out with their distinctive service and character, according to the Institute for Local Self Reliance.
 Compared to national chains or large corporations, the local business recycles a much larger share of their revenue back into the local economy, enriching the whole community.
 That’s why supporting local businesses is so important.

 Independently owned local businesses are too often overlooked for all the wrong reasons.
 Customers assume that pricing will automatically be higher at a small business compared to a corporate-owned entity.
-Many perks are offered by small businesses such as customer care, inventory assortment and community support.
+Many perks are offered by small businesses such as customer service, inventory assortment and community support.

 Forbes offers these reasons why local businesses should be supported: